acha-r/MakeWeBet.API/README.md

 ### Customer
 * GetUserBarcodeInfo : This returns the user information - name, barcode unique id and wallet balance.

 * MakePayment : This returns a payment summary.
-If unsuccessful due to insufficient funds, it provides info on how much more the user would need to secue purchase.
+If unsuccessful due to insufficient funds, it provides information on how much more the user would need to secure purchase.

 ### Store
 * RegiterProduct : Registers product on MakeWeBet.
 The assigns a unique barcode Id to the product.